adriaaula/dada2_guidelines/README.md

 Each of them should be processed separatedly with the `dada2` algorithm, and here we will join the outputs (`seqtab` files) into a merged version with the abundance table, using the script `02_run_chimerarem_merge.sh`.
 See the [Big data](https://benjjneb.github.io/dada2/bigdata.html) for a detailed explanation.

 Once the tables are merged, chimeric ASVs will be removed and we will obtain our final ASV counts table.
+The default method used to remove chimeras is 'consensus'.
+However, *if you used `pool=TRUE` in the `dada` command you should use method 'pooled'.*
-Now it's time to add taxonomy.
+Now that you got rid of ugly chimeras, it's time to add taxonomy.

 ## 3- Add taxonomy